coeurdelile/coeurdelile.org/content/pages/home/home.en.md

 In only a few decades, the character of the neighbourhood has changed dramatically— from working-class garment district, to slum, to art and tech hub.
 For landlords and business owners, who both hold capital that stands to grow or appreciate from more affluent residents and shoppers, this is a welcome change.
 For those who have been displaced by exorbitant rents and social isolation — including many of the workers who helped build the neighborhood — this has been catastrophic.
 In 2018, while residents openly worried about the encroachment of tech companies leading to unaffordable rent hikes in Marconi-Alexandra, mayor of Rosemont–La Petite-Patrie François Croteau tried to have it both ways, [saying][tech]:

-> “We don’t want to be the next Silicon Valley in terms of social impact.
-In technological impact, of course, in economic development, of course, but not the social impact of the neighbourhood.”
+> We don’t want to be the next Silicon Valley in terms of social impact.
+In technological impact, of course, in economic development, of course, but not the social impact of the neighbourhood.

 Incidentally, Mile End originally comprised the area north of the Van Horne underpass where the Marconi-Alexandra area is located.
 The coming of the railroad tracks set this area on a different trajectory — it was only later that it came to establish itself as Little Italy.
 The concept of “Mile Ex” as a district or neighbourhood is a much more recent construct, one entirely fabricated by developers and planners to facilitate and accelerate gentrification.